US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 Army Components: Regular Army, Army Reserve, and National Guard

-The Army Reserve is a part-time force.
+The Army Reserve operates as a part-time unit.

-The National Guard serves a dual role.
+The National Guard fulfills a dual mission.

 Breaking Down Army Ranks: Enlisted